toonvdm/bridging-cognitive-maps/README.md

 ## Installation

-The experiments were ran using python 3.11.6.
+The experiments require *Python 3.11* (we ran using Python 3.11.6).
 The easiest way to set up the requirements is by creating a virtualenvironment and running:
 ```
 pip install -r requirements.txt
 ```